Giymo11/TiniBot/README.md

 * TINI_TOKEN - the bot token from your discord authorization site.
 * TINI_PASSWORD - the password with which you want to kill the bot.

 The Bot can optionally use the Google Drive to load images via the !image Command, for this some environment variables are needed:
+To use the gdrive api:
+* Go to https://console.cloud.google.com/flows/enableapi?apiid=drive&pli=1 and choose the project for your bot.
+* Create new Credentials for "Other UI"
+* Then continue with setting these environment variables: // TODO: !
 * TINI_GOOGLE_DRIVE - the image directory in google drive e.g `my-epic-colelction/images`
 * GDRIVE_CLIENT_ID - the client_id form the Google API Manager
 * GDRIVE_SECRET - the secret from the Google API Manager
-* GDRIVE_ACCESS_TOKEN - the access token
-* GDRIVE_REFRESH_TOKEN - the refresh token

-GDRIVE_ACCESS_TOKEN and GDRIVE_REFRESH_TOKEN tokens must be created at first startup!
+You will be asked to authorize your application at first startup, be sure not to miss it!

 Create a new firebase app.
 Go to "Permissions" and add a Service Account.